QuadPlane Flight modes¶

 extra modes as numeric values if your GCS doesn’t understand these

 If you are familiar with the equivalent Copter flight modes then you should be comfortable flying a QuadPlane.
-The only real difference comes during transition between fixed wing and QuadPlane flight, which is described below.
+The most significant difference comes during transition between fixed wing and QuadPlane flight, which is described here.

 The landing detection logic in QLOITER mode is not as sophisticated as the landing detection logic in Copter, so if you get GPS movement while on the ground in QLOITER mode then the aircraft may try to tip over as it tries to hold position while in contact with the ground.
 It is suggested that you switch to QHOVER or QSTABILIZE once landed as these are unaffected by GPS movement.